 With special focus on children’s quality of life, the Pediatric Hemato-oncology Department offers a child-friendly environment.

 The department treats the following types of conditions:

-- Anemia of various causes - nutritional deficit, blood cell damage and chronic red blood cell diseases, such as spherocytosis, sickle cell anemia, and thalassemia.
+Anemia of various causes: Nutritional deficits, blood cell damage, and chronic red blood cell diseases, such as spherocytosis, sickle cell anemia, and thalassemia

-- Blood tests – to minimize wait times for blood counts, testing is performed on-site in the department and the results are received within minutes.
+Blood tests: In order to minimize wait times for blood counts, testing is performed on-site in the department and the results are received within minutes.

-- Hematological investigations and diagnostics including bone marrow testing and spinal taps.
-These tests are performed pain-free with the help of the Tel Aviv Medical Center’s Dream Service (pediatric service that helps children undergo treatment and testing under sedation).
+- Hematological investigations and diagnostics including bone marrow testing and spinal taps: These tests are performed pain-free with the help of the Tel Aviv Sourasky Medical Center’s Dream Service (pediatric service that helps children undergo treatment and testing under sedation).

 - Various blood and blood product transfusions